bayashi/actually/README.md

 actually.Got(stringA).Expect(stringB).ShowRawData().Same(t)
 ```

-It would be helpful to compare intricate strigns, like below:
+It would be helpful to compare intricate strigns, like below.
+You don't need to keep commented-out lines to dump test data anymore:

 ```
 builder_test.go:133: